liefkeannabelle/maky/src/concepts/JamSession/JamSession.md

 **concept** JamSession [User, Group, Item] \
 **purpose** to facilitate real-time or asynchronous collaborative music sessions within a jam group \
 **principle** A jam session can be scheduled for the future or started immediately within a group.
-During an active session, participants can join and share the specific songs they are practicing, updating their status (e.g., "soloing", "practicing verse") to coordinate with others.
+During an active session, participants can join and log the specific songs they are practicing, updating how frequently they have practiced them to coordinate with others.
 The session is explicitly ended to mark its completion.

 **state**